MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-and-disable-edit-and-continue.md

 ---
-title: How to: Enable and disable Edit and Continue | Microsoft Docs ms.custom: seodec18 ms.date: 10/04/2018
+title: How to - Enable and disable Edit and Continue | Microsoft Docs ms.custom: seodec18 ms.date: 10/04/2018
 ms.topic: how-to